Attraction of the Week: The San Diego Zoo

 Locations, Hours, & Pricing

 The San Diego Zoo is located at: 2920 Zoo Dr, San Diego, CA 92101.
 Hours are: 9am-6pm.
-Tickets are $50 per adult, $40 per child (ages 4-11).
+Tickets are $67 per adult, $57 per child (ages 4-11).
+Save 2 bucks by booking online.
 The 4D show is an extra 6 bucks.
 For details on membership and special experience pricing, visit the San Diego Zoo ticket website.

-A few helpful tips for a smooth visit
+A few helpful tips for a great visit

 *Wear gym shoes.
 You will be doing lots of walking through hilly terrain.